It’s a Way of Life

 I never abandoned my boyhood dreams and I set about adding the only thing missing – Texas Longhorns.
 Ranching has taken us to places like Dodge City.
 It has introduced us to great cattlemen like Frank & Brownie Doherty of Fort Scott, Kansas: Terry and Jean Brown of Rosebud, Texas; and Dick and Peg Lowe of Horton, Michigan.
 I have always felt lucky to have been raised in this cowboy lifestyle by my parents, Grant & Betty and with my brothers Mike & Kelly.

 With beautiful acreage along the Sydenham river, to help promote this magnificent breed and ride to my heart’s content, my boyhood dream came to life.
-With my wife Gail and our family … Stewart & Sheri and sons, Greg, Coulter & Kristy, four of them love to ride, rope and work cattle and with a new generation coming along, this dream my live on for many years to come…
+With my wife Gail and our family … Stewart & Sheri and sons, Greg, Coulter & Kristy and daughters, five of them love to ride, rope and work cattle and with a new generation coming along, this dream may live on for many years to come…